Scipio94/Summative-iReady-Diagnostic-Analysis/Network-Proficiency-SQL-Syntax.md

-/*Combiing all three tables for calculation*/
+/*Combiing all tables for calculation*/

 SELECT
   sub1.iReady_Index,--index